Frank T. Merrill: Early life and education

 Frank Thayer Merrill was born on December 14, 1848, to George William Merrill (1824–1879) and Sarah Rose Merrill (née Alden, 1822–1895) in Roxbury, Massachusetts.
 Both parents were natives of Westbrook, Maine.
 His father was descended from Nathaniel Merrill, who emigrated from England to Massachusetts in 1635.
 His mother was a direct descendant of John Alden, of the Mayflower crew.
-Frank had four younger siblings: Clara Alden (1851–1902), Emma L. (1857–1939), George Arthur (1859–1932) and Mary B. (1862–1956).

 He attended local public schools, graduating from either Roxbury High School or Boston Latin School — sources disagree.
 (The 1865 state census lists the 16-year-old Merrill's occupation as "clerk" rather than "student".)
 His mother "greatly encouraged Merrill's artistic development and from her much of his talent is said to have come".
 Merrill participated in the free drawing program at the Lowell Institute from 1864 to 1875, and entered the school of drawing and painting at the Boston Museum of Fine Arts in 1875.